Mykol71/ostools-1.17/README.md

 - If a script is updated, the changes are automatically available on the next run of the script, everywhere.
 - If a change is checked in is related to a PCI/PA-DSS rule, note the PA-DSS rule in the commit info.
 -

+To Do -

+- add logging.
+- add ostools legacy deps.
+- consider installing as an rpm?
+-